cosmodesi/desigaldev/AgnCats/edr/README.md

     GQP,
     et al.,

-Version: 1.0 of 2024/12/20
+Version: 1.0 of 2025/02/04

-This is the Readme file for the Galaxy Quasar Physics EDR AGN / QSO Summary Catalogs.
+This is the Readme file for the Galaxy and Quasar Physics EDR AGN / QSO Summary Catalog.

 Description